rui-costa/the_journey/README.md

+# The Journey to full autonomy

+This is a proposal, still in draft phases of the steps a team must take in order to reach full autonomy.
+Also which processes, metrics and improvements one should focus in order to ascend to the next phase.
+---

 # Shu - Tradition
 ## Phase 1 : Ground Control ( transparency )
 ### Way of Working (SCRUM / SCRUMFALL)